 One of the most recognized Indian tribe names in the Ohio country was the Shawnee.
 They were known to be fierce warriors and to occupy much of the Ohio River valley.
 They were involved in every major war that took place in the Americas up until the War of 1812.

 Shawnee Tribe Facts: Early Years to War of 1812

 The Shawnee were living in the Ohio Valley as early as the late 1600s.
-The Iroquois — also in the area during this time — were unwilling to share these rich hunting grounds and drove the Shawnees away.
+The Iroquois, also in the area during this time, were unwilling to share these rich hunting grounds and drove the Shawnees away.
 Some went to Illinois; others went to Pennsylvania, Maryland, or Georgia.

-The Shawnee were active in the Northwest Indian War of the 1790s, and allied with the Miami.
+The Shawnee were active in the Northwest Indian War of the 1790s and allied with Miami.
 General Anthony Wayne defeated the Shawnees and other American Indian peoples living in Ohio at the Battle of Fallen Timbers in 1794.

 Shawnee Tribe Facts: Later History

-During the Civil War many of the Shawnee Tribe fought for the Union, which inspired the name, “Loyal Shawnee."
+During the Civil War, many of the Shawnee Tribe fought for the Union, which inspired the name "Loyal Shawnee."
 Instead of receiving compensation or honors for their service, they returned to their Kansas lands, only to find much of it taken over by non-Indian homesteaders.